-The rehabilitation of existing units is accomplished through the administration of the Home Repair Program.
-Due to the nature of this program, it is common for a number of the grants to be delayed and carry over into the following FY.
-Home Repair Program projects that were not completed in FY 2022-2023 (8 total projects) will have their accomplishments recorded in the FY 2023-2024 CAPER.
+The rehabilitation of existing units is accomplished through the administration of the Home Repair Program and the completion of the Stuart Drive permanent supportive housing development.
+Due to the nature of the Home Repair Program, it is common for a number of the grants to be delayed and carry over into the following FY.
+Home Repair Program projects that were not completed in FY 2023-24 (7 total projects) will have their accomplishments recorded in the FY 2024-25 CAPER.